Dhaulagiri Circuit Trekking Cost

 Best Time for Dhaulagiri Circuit Trekking

 The most exciting and pleasant Nepal trekking seasons are spring (April–May) and autumn (September–November).
 It probably also represents the ideal time to complete the Dhaulagiri Circuit Trek.
 Rhododendrons bloom and lush green forests greet you in the spring.
 Lower elevations have mildly hot temperatures, and higher elevations have colder temperatures.
 However, this is the best time of year to see the flowering plants and stunning mountain views.
 Similar to summer, autumn also offers spectacular views of snow-covered mountains and typically clear skies.
-The daytime temperatures are very constant; neither extremes are experienced.
+The daytime temperatures are very constant; neither extreme is experienced.
 The walk is pleasant because of the warm, sunny days.
 However, it can get a little chilly at night and in the morning.

 The spring season lasts from March to May.
 These months mark the beginning of new vegetation throughout the region.
 The forest path will have flower buds.
 Because winter has just ended, the valley is gradually regaining its greenery during this season.
 The weather and temperature are also pleasant at this time.
 The clear skies allow an incredible view of the mountain peak.
 In addition, the days are hot, making the walk more accessible.